• Skip to primary navigation

 What goes with crispy smashed potatoes?

-• Baked Asparagus, Leek and Goat Cheese Frittata
+• Serve them for brunch with this Baked Asparagus, Leek and Goat Cheese Frittata and Smoked Salmon Dip

 If you make this recipe, please leave a rating and/or comment!
 Tag me on Instagram @bigdeliciouslife so that I can see your snaps.
 For more Big Delicious Life, follow along on Instagram, Pinterest, and Facebook, or subscribe to my YouTube channel!